Nogardagem/os/md/why-only-assembly.md

 # Why Only Assembly?

-> When I say "assembly" here, it means x86 assembly
+> When I say 'assembly' here, it means x86 assembly

 ## TL;DR